Flamanon/FilterConfigurationModule/README.md

-### This repository is only for the tech literate.
+### :warning:This repository is only for the tech literate.
 Usage of this requires modification of files in [SillyTavern](https://github.com/SillyTavern/SillyTavern), proceed with the below instructions at your own risk.

 ## What is this module and how to use this?
 - # The what: